thedude0606/options_copy_TB/DECISIONS.md

 ### 5. Adapter Pattern
 **Decision**: Use adapter pattern for the options symbol parser.
 **Rationale**: The adapter pattern allows the system to work with different option symbol formats by converting them to a standardized format, improving flexibility and compatibility.

+### 6. Facade Pattern
+**Decision**: Implement facade pattern for the DataCollector class.
+**Rationale**: The facade pattern provides a simplified interface to a complex subsystem of data retrieval methods, making it easier for client code to interact with the data collection functionality without needing to understand the underlying implementation details.

 ## Important Implementation Decisions